 7) Take the longer end of the obi and fold it upon itself, making a rectangle shape that is centered above the knot you just tied.
 (This rectangle shape / pillow will become the bow.)

 8) Pinch the rectangle shape / pillow in the center.
 Then, take the shorter end of the obi off of your shoulder and fold it in half length-wise to make it narrow.
 (This will be the center that cinches the bow.

 9) (a) Take the shorter part of the obi and bring it down over the center of the rectangle / pillow. (b) Next, tuck the short end of the obi under the rectangle / pillow, and tug it up firmly behind the knot, cinching the bow.
 (Do this step twice.)

 10) Now, take the remaining short part of the obi and tuck it down between your body and the layers of the obi that are wrapped around it.
 Open the fold to help maintain the stability of the bow.

 11) Lastly, twist the whole obi around your body until the bow is centered on your back.
 Tuck the remaining tail of the obi bow up into the obi layers.

 And now, you’re wearing your garment in the “Harajuku Style!”

-Of course, there are a few variations on this style, such as wearing kimono/yukata with loli-style dresses, shorts, leggings, etc. – feel free to experiment and enjoy!
+Of course, there are a few variations on this style, such as wearing kimono/yukata with loli-style dresses, shorts, leggings, etc. – feel free to experiment like in our video below and enjoy!